petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 Staying loosely, or non-coupled and reproducible is more important than not repeating code.

-## Into the way far future

-Maybe journal articles go away, and the literature becomes something like Wikipedia.
-Maybe funding is given to capable teams rather than for specific projects.

 ## References

 1. Nicholas Bloom, Charles I Jones, John Van Reenen, and Michael Web (2020).